Lamb Tacos with Mole

 Lamb Meat Taco Mole

-Lamb Meat Taco with Mole.
+Lamb Mole Tacos.
 Photo by Ben Spangler.

 Ingredients for mole sauce